AznBlusuazn/Arena/README.txt

 - created future ability to define/edit age groups and an age definition decoder
 - created age modifier definer
 - added variables for alignment, age modifier, race, and class to character select
+- created option for custom avatars in toon profiles - if custom does not exist, use default name, if default name does not exists, use generic blank avatar
+- changed wording of first time launch to reflect alpha testing
+- removed test avatars from the main package
+- added method to create avatar folder and place default blank avatar in it

 ALPHA 0.0.015 / 2020.12.08-2019